hackclub/hackclub/workshops/notesToSelf/README.md

 #### Adding Field for Content

-Next, we'll do a similar thing to allow the user to input content into their note.
-TODO rephrase
+Next, we'll do a similar thing to allow the user to input more text in their note.
+Instead of using input, which as you can see is a single-line input, we'll use a textarea element, which visibly allows for multiple lines.
+TODO fact-check that it "visibly allows"? or does input restrict new-lines. i feel like it does

 Adding a textarea element inside our `div` is easy: